ilenhanako/HackForCities-Hackathon/quantumAlgos/README.md

 5. Visualization:
 - Visualize the quantum circuit using the draw method

+## How to measure number of qubits needed for Grover's Algorithm:
+The number of qubits required for Grover's algorithm is primarily determined by the problem's search space size.
+Here's how you can determine the number of qubits:

+1. Search Space Size
+Suppose you have an unsorted database or a function with N possible inputs.
+For Grover's algorithm to search through all possible inputs, you would need to represent each input in quantum form.

+2. Binary Representation
+Typically, we represent these inputs in binary.
+The number of bits (or qubits, in the quantum case) required to represent N items is n, where N=2^n

+3. Calculation
+To determine n (the number of qubits), you can take the logarithm (base 2) of N. For example:
+!

 ## Error Mitigation
 1. Calibration Circuits Generation:
 We generated a series of calibration circuits that prepare and measure all possible states for the qubits we're using.